BrenPatF/trapit_nodejs_tester/README.md

 Also in 2021 I developed a systematic approach to the selection of unit test scenarios:
 - [Unit Testing, Scenarios and Categories: The SCAN Method](https://brenpatf.github.io/2021/10/17/unit-testing-scenarios-and-categories-the-scan-method.html)

-In early 2023 I extended both the the JavaScript results formatter, and the PowerShell utility to incorporate Category Set as a scenario attribute.
+In early 2023 I extended both the JavaScript results formatter, and the PowerShell utility to incorporate Category Set as a scenario attribute.
 Both utilities support use of the design pattern in any language, while the unit testing driver utility is language-specific and is currently available in PowerShell, JavaScript, Python and Oracle PL/SQL versions.
 ## Usage 1 - JavaScript Unit Testing
 [&uarr; In This README...](#in-this-readme)<br />
 [&darr; General Usage](#general-usage)<br />